pezzus/fimh2019/README.md

-# fimh2019
+# Code for random fields on complex geometries.

-Code for proceeding paper in FIMH2019
+Code will appear after FIMH2019 conference.